 3. Erik Gudbranson – Florida Panthers

-As the first defenseman selected in the 2010 draft, Erik Gudbranson was expected to become the face of the Florida Panthers’ blue line for the next decade-plus.
+As the first defenseman selected in 2010, Erik Gudbranson was expected to become the face of the Florida Panthers’ blue line for the next decade-plus.
 He had the size and talent to develop into a truly dominating force but still needed to round out his offensive game to become a true NHL star.

 Despite breaking into the Panthers’ lineup to start the 2011-12 season, Gudbranson struggled to establish himself as a top-shelf talent.
 In over 300 games in Florida, he only posted 43 points, along with a miserable minus-49.